global

 7.1.
 General Payment Authorization

 By providing us with the names and account information of Recipients to whom you wish to direct payments, you authorize us and the Bank to follow the payment instructions that are received from you.
-The Bank, at Nickel’s instruction, may submit payments to the best known Recipient address and may alter payment data or formats to match Recipient requirements.
-Nickel reserves the right to select the payment method in its sole discretion, including sending payments via a VCN.
-When Nickel or the Bank receives a payment instruction, you authorize each to debit your payment method and remit funds on your behalf.
-You also authorize credits for returns or payments remitted to you on behalf of another authorized user of the Services.
+In order to process payments more efficiently and effectively, the Bank, at Nickel's instruction, may submit payments to the best known Recipient address.
+When necessary, the Bank, at Nickel's instruction, may alter payment data or data formats or change or reformat your Recipient account number to match the account number or format required by your Recipient for electronic payment processing.
+Nickel reserves the right to select the payment method by which a payment will be made, in its sole discretion.
+If Nickel determines your recipient may receive payments via a VCN, Nickel may, in its sole discretion and without notice to you, send your payment using a VCN.
+When Nickel or the Bank receives a payment instruction, you authorize each such party to debit your payment method and remit funds on your behalf.
+You also authorize Nickel or the Bank to credit your payment method for payments returned to us by the Post Office or Recipient, or payments remitted to you on behalf of another authorized user of the Services.

 7.2.
 ACH Authorization

-Where you choose to pay a Recipient via ACH, you authorize Nickel or the Bank to debit your payment method and remit funds through the ACH.
-You give Nickel or the Bank the right to resubmit any ACH debit that is returned.
-Payment transactions will be governed by NACHA rules (you are an “Originator,” Nickel a “Third Party Service Provider,” and the Bank the “ODFI”).
-You are responsible for all claims, losses, liabilities and expenses resulting from your failure to perform your obligations under NACHA rules and you indemnify Nickel and the Bank for the same.
+Where you choose to pay a Recipient via ACH, you authorize Nickel or the Bank to debit your payment method in increments or as a lump sum and remit funds in accordance with your payment instructions through the ACH.
+You also give Nickel or the Bank the right to resubmit any ACH debit that is returned for insufficient or uncollected funds, or any other reason.
+You agree that payment transactions will be governed by the rules established by NACHA, the Electronic Payments Association, as in effect from time-to-time, under which you are an "Originator", Nickel is a "Third Party Service Provider," and the Bank are the "Originating Depository Financial Institutions."
+You are responsible for all claims, demands, losses, liabilities and expenses (including attorneys' fees and costs) that result directly or indirectly from your failure to perform your obligations under the NACHA rules and you indemnify Nickel and the Bank for the same.

 8. Remote Deposit Capture Services